 Regional courts are established largely in accordance with provincial boundaries with a regional court division for each province to hear matters within their jurisdiction.
-By mid-2019, there were more than 2 147 district and regional courts throughout the country.

 Magistrates' courts

 Magistrates' courts are the lower courts which deal with less serious criminal and civil cases.
 They are divided into Regional courts and District courts.
 In Criminal courts, the State prosecutes people for breaking the law.
 Criminal courts can be divided into two groups: Regional Magistrates' Courts and Ordinary Magistrates' Courts (also called District Courts).
 Currently, Regional Magistrates' Courts only deal with criminal cases whereas the District Magistrates' Courts deal with criminal and civil cases.